jilld58/WahWah/README.md

 # WahWah
-This is an application for a real-time wah wah pedal effect.
+This is an application for a real-time wah wah effect.

 "ViewController.swift" is the main code for this project.